influxdata/telegraf/docs/CONFIGURATION.md

 * **name_suffix**: Specifies a suffix to attach to the measurement name.
 * **tags**: A map of tags to apply to a specific input's measurements.

+The [measurement filtering](#measurement-filtering) parameters be used to limit what metrics are handled by the aggregator.
+Excluded metrics are passed downstream to the next aggregator.

 ## Processor Configuration

 The following config parameters are available for all processors:

 * **order**: This is the order in which the processor(s) get executed.
 If this is not specified then processor execution order will be random.

+The [measurement filtering](#measurement-filtering) can parameters may be used to limit what metrics are handled by the processor.
+Excluded metrics are passed downstream to the next processor.

 #### Measurement Filtering